kristianvaleriev/Project-System-Control/README.md

 # Project: System Control
 This project lets you connect remotly to a device in the same local network automatically (using multicast) or with a given IP address and control it with bash.
 The remote device has to be running the SC-Server program so that a SC-Client program can connect to it and start exchanging data.
 The SC-Server creates a pseaudo-terminal on which runs bash and forwards user sent input (given it's a command client request).
 Everything read from the terminal (e.g. bash output from a command) is send back to the client and rendered via the client's terminal line discipline (or if running in ncurses, via virtual terminal emulator, i.e. libvterm).

+There is a .service file for the SC-Server, for the automatic start of the program by systemd at boot.

+If the server is started with root privileges then it uses "/var/lib/SC-Server" for storage directory (e.g. for storing source and object kernel module files).
+Else it uses the "/home/{user}/SC-Server" directory.

+The names of the programs can easily be changed through the Makefile.

 ## Options
 ### SC-Server
 * **--daemoned**\